w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/text-contrast-enhanced.md

 For each foreground and background combination of text:
 1. Identify the foreground color.
 2. Identify the background color.
-3. Check the contrast of text meets the [TBC algorithm].
+3. Check the contrast of text meets the [TBD algorithm].

 <b>Expected results</b>
 * #3 is true.